 How much should my website’s traffic drop during a website redesign?

 An initial range we typically see with most websites, as Google re-evaluates and updates its score for the site, would be anywhere from 5%-7%.
 Anymore more than that, you should plan on doing a website analysis to uncover what went wrong.
-Bill Ross, CEO of Linchpin SEO, a Chicago SEO Company
+Bill Ross, CEO of Linchpin SEO, a Raleigh SEO Company

 How long should my traffic remain at this decreased level?